bayoook/Courses/python basic/PythonBasic.md

 An important thing to note is that when you assign a list, it points it to an object in the memory.
 If you assign another variable to the variable that references that list, the new variable also references that same list object in the memory.
 Any changes made using either reference will always change the same list object in the memory.

 ## Coming soon

+- List References
+- Working with Lists
+- Booleans
+- Using Boolean Operators
+- Control Statements
+- Using the if Statement
+- Working with the if Statement
+- The while Statement
+- Using the while Statement
+- Using while to Keep a Program Running
+- Loops
+- Using the for Loop
+- Loops cont'd
+- The for Loop and the range Function
+- Nesting Loops
+- Using Nested Loops
+- Nested Loops
+- Breaking Out of Loops
+- Breaking out of Loops
+- Functions
+- Defining Global and Local Variables
+- Functions cont'd
+- Function Arguments
+- Function Arguments
+- Anonymous Functions
+- Creating a Lambda Function
+- Using Lambda Functions
+- List Syntax
+- Using the List Methods
+- Tuple Syntax
+- Creating a Tuple
+- Accessing Tuple Elements
+- Accessing Tuple Elements Using Indexing
+- Accessing Tuple Elements Using Slicing
+- Tuple Methods
+- Using Tuple Methods
+- Working with Dictionaries
+- Creating a Dictionary
+- Adding Data to a Dictionary
+- Reading Data from a Dictionary
+- Iterating Through Dictionaries
+- Additional Dictionary Attributes
+- Arranging and Presenting Data Using Dictionaries
+- Ordered Dictionaries
+- Combining Dictionaries
+- The Basics of Sets
+- Creating Sets
+- Adding Data to a Set
+- Reading Data from a Set
+- Building a Set
+- Removing Data from a Set
+- Set Operations
+- Creating Unions of Elements in a Collection